 LabRdr

 Daily commuters spend too much time during their commute browsing a sea of content for good articles to read.
-What if they could be delivered a package of articles they'd enjoy, and perfectly timed for their commute?
-As the product designer, I helped the team conceive a personalized, offline news reader for daily commuters, including a "Log" feature to help users understand how we were using the data about them we collected.
+What if they could be delivered a package of articles they'd enjoy, perfectly timed for their commute?
+As the product designer, I helped the team conceive a personalized, self-learning news reader for daily commuters, including a "Log" feature to help users understand how we were using the data we collected about them.

 Download on iTunes